indrixdev/100daysofcode/Day  0/README.md

+# What I did today

-Today was spent learning the basic syntax for a C++ program as well as a few key principles such as variables, loops, conditionals and how to use them in a program.
+### Today was spent on the following;

+- Learning the basic syntax of a C++ program
+- Practicing declaring and using variables
+- Writing simple conditional and loop statements